scieloorg/PC-Programs/docs/source/code_database.rst

 Code Database
 =============

-Its content is not customized and it is managed by `Code Manager` program by SciELO IT Team.
+Its content is not customized and it is managed by `Code Manager <codemanager.html>`_ program by SciELO IT Team.

 acquisition priority